Office of Research

 - Federal help desks will not be staffed during a shutdown.

-Active projects: Work should continue under all existing grants, contracts, cooperative agreements, and subrecipient mechanisms.
+Active projects: Work should continue under all existing grants, contracts, cooperative agreements, subrecipient agreements, and other funding mechanisms.
+PIs should continue preparing and submitting all interim and final technical reporting requirements and deliverable timelines.

-- In the unlikely event that any federal sponsor issues a stop-work order, the University will receive a project-specific notice, and the principal investigator and the PI’s UGA department will be informed.
+- In the unlikely event that any federal sponsor issues a stop-work order, the University will receive a project-specific notice, and the principal investigator along with the PI’s UGA department will be informed.

 - If you receive these communications, please immediately forward them to Jill Tincher (jill.tincher@uga.edu), Executive Director of Sponsored Projects Administration, and Cathy Cuppett (cathya15@uga.edu), Director of Sponsored Projects Administration, Pre-award.